 Grizzly G0766 Features

-Our team will begin this Grizzly G0766 review by assessing the lathe’s motor power.
+Let me begin this Grizzly G0766 review by assessing the lathe’s motor power.
 When selecting a wood lathe, the first feature you should take note of is its motor power.
 This feature is the lead indicator of how fast and efficient your lathe machine will work.
 Lucky for you, Grizzly G0766 operates with an impressive 3 HP motor that runs in a variable speed range of 100 to 3200 RPM.

 With its adequate horsepower, this lathe is capable of a low-speed range that’ll be quite useful when handling delicate materials with complex wood patterns.